Course of Study

 The dissertation is a book-length study in which the candidate demonstrates a full range of scholarly skills.
 It should show insight and originality in the questions it proposes to answer.
 It should present evidence of thorough research in primary and secondary sources.
 Candidates in art history, visual culture, and material culture should also show their ability to analyze visual and material evidence.
 Arguments should be clear, well-written, and persuasive both to specialists and to other scholars outside the major field.

-A dissertation committee comprised of at least five members representing more than one graduate program.
-Four of these individuals must be UW-Madison graduate faculty or former faculty (within one year of resignation or retirement).
-At least one of five members should be outside of Art History (typically from the minor committee).
+A dissertation committee comprised of at least four members representing more than one graduate program.
+Three of these individuals must be UW-Madison graduate faculty or former faculty (within one year of resignation or retirement).
+At least one of three members should be outside of Art History (typically from the minor committee).
 One member may be from another institution.
 For more on committees, see https://grad.wisc.edu/acadpolicy/#committees

 Dissertation Schedule and Writing